 I do all the marketing by building, hosting and regularly updating my own web site.

 In short, I do everything and to keep costs down.
-I only pay myself the minimum wage to assemble the parts and wrap ready for mailing.
-Everything else is a labour of love and most of what I do pay myself gets invested back into the business.
+I only pay myself $50 per week to assemble the parts and wrap ready for mailing.
+Everything else is a labour of love and all profits get invested back into the business.

 The steel is now made and tempered to my specification by a steel mill in China, the steel is now lasered in China and all the finished lasered parts are zinc plated in China.